shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 The consequence of a higher (and real) number of impressions is a lower measurement rate (measured impressions / impressions).

 > [!NOTE]
-> The Xandr measurement rate should not be compared with a third party vendor's measurement rate.
+> The Microsoft Advertising measurement rate should not be compared with a third party vendor's measurement rate.

 ### Compound tracking

-Xandr does not allow compound tracking.
+Microsoft Advertising does not allow compound tracking.
 If several ads must be measured, they must be configured individually.

-Xandr can however, measure banners made of several objects, as a single impression.
+Microsoft Advertising can however, measure banners made of several objects, as a single impression.

 ### Cache-busting techniques

-Xandr uses specific http headers, such as "Cache-Control:no-store, no-cache, private" or "Pragma no-cache," to force browsers not to cache tracking requests.
+Microsoft Advertising uses specific http headers, such as "Cache-Control:no-store, no-cache, private" or "Pragma no-cache," to force browsers not to cache tracking requests.

-Xandr tracking requests (impression count and viewability measurement) also use a double system to ensure that http requests are not cached by browsers.
+Microsoft Advertising tracking requests (impression count and viewability measurement) also use a double system to ensure that http requests are not cached by browsers.

 Each script loading is associated with a unique ID.
 The script fires several pixels during the lifetime of the impression.
 Each pixel is unique, as it contains all the measured information and a unique timestamp (milliseconds).